GoogleCloudPlatform/python-docs-samples/dlp/README.rst

                             Preserving Encryption (FPE).
         deid_date_shift     Deidentify dates in a CSV file by pseudorandomly shifting them.
-        redact              Redact sensitive data in a string by replacing it with the info type of the data.
+        redact              Deidentify sensitive data in a string by replacing it with the info type of the data.

     optional arguments: